AndrewGlushchenko/AB4Py/README.md

 =======

 Current version 1.01 dated July 6, 2025.
-This module has been tested with Python 3.7 and above.
-Support for Python 2.7 has been discontinued as obsolete.
+Originally, the AB4Py module, developed in 2018, supported both Python 2 and Python 3.
+This was primarily due to the fact that Python 2 was the default version on macOS at the time.
+As a result, the version of AB4Py published on GitHub in 2019 supported both Python 2.7 and Python 3.6.

+Starting with macOS 10.15 (Catalina), released in 2019, Python 3 became the default instead of Python 2.
+In 2020, official support for Python 2.7 ended, and with macOS 12.3 (Monterey) in 2022, Apple removed Python 2.7 from the system entirely.
+Therefore, by the time this article was written, support for Python 2.7 had been completely removed from the module.
+Furthermore, the addition of type annotations in the module now limits its use to Python versions 3.7 and above.
 I am still grateful to Vladimir Litovko and Eugene Prusakov for their help in testing the first version of this module.

 ### Using function from AddressBook module: